robinthibaut/tomopy/README.md

 # Crtomo package
-Python toolbox to use the inversion program CRTOMO by Kemna Andreas (2000), and more !
+Python toolbox to use the inversion program CRTOMO created by Kemna Andreas (2000).
+You have to get yourself a copy of the software first in order to use it.